 - Regular reviewing of your mental health and recovery goals.

-- Ongoing contribution to your planning and care.
+- Ongoing contribution to your care planning.

 - Therapies such as Cognitive Behaviour Therapy (CBT), Strengths Based Therapy, mindfulness and motivational interviewing.

-- Administration and monitoring of medications.
+- Administration and monitoring of your medications.

 - Liaison with your family and friends if you wish for them to be involved in your care.